kyma-project/control-plane/docs/kyma-environment-broker/03-01-service-description.md

 ## Trial plan

-Trial plan allows you to install Kyma on the infrastructure provided by any provider you choose.
+Trial plan allows you to install Kyma either on Azure or GCP.
 The Trial plan assumptions are as follows:
 - Kyma is uninstalled after 30 days and the Kyma cluster is deprovisioned after this time.
 - It's possible to provision only one Kyma Runtime per global account.

-To reduce the cost the Trial plan skips some of the [provisioning](./03-03-runtime-provisioning-and-deprovisioning.md#provisioning) steps.The skipped steps are:
+To reduce the cost, the Trial plan skips some of the [provisioning steps](./03-03-runtime-provisioning-and-deprovisioning.md#provisioning)
+These are the steps that are skipped during the Trial plan provisioning:
 - `Create_LMS_Tenant`
 - `Provision_Azure_Event_Hubs`
 - `Request_LMS_Certificates`